Lillo-S-p-a/ReinforceStrategyCreatorV2/reinforcement_learning_trading_strategy_presentation.md

 ## 1. Executive Summary

-- We developed and analyzed a trading strategy using Reinforcement Learning (RL).
+- We developed and analyzed a trading strategy using Reinforcement Learning (RL) within a **simulated paper trading environment**.
-- The goal was to train an agent to make profitable trades based on market data and technical indicators.
+- The goal was to train an agent to make profitable trades based on market data (refreshed frequently) and technical indicators, with order execution simulated.
-- Analysis shows the agent learned a strategy, but further optimization and validation are needed for real-world application.
+- Analysis shows the agent learned a strategy within this simulated context.
+Further optimization, validation, and integration with a live brokerage are needed for real-world application.
+- **Note:** The system is not yet connected to a live brokerage for real-time order submission or management of a live paper trading account.

 ## 2. Key Metrics & Visualizations